espnet/espnet/egs/vcc20/README.md

 Official homepage: [http://www.vc-challenge.org/](http://www.vc-challenge.org/)

+**Update (2020/12)**: With the [release of the official dataset](https://github.com/nii-yamagishilab/VCC2020-database), we updated this recipe so that the dataset can now be automatically downloaded.
+Also, we provided evaluation scripts to calculate MCD (mel-cepstrum distortion), CER (character error rate) and WER (word error rate) of the test set.

 ## Introduction

 This recipe describes a baseline for the Voice Conversion (VC) Challenge 2020 (VCC2020 for short).
 VCC2020 contains two tasks.
 In either task, the source speaker is always native English and the source speech is always  English.
 Task 1 requires to convert to a English target speaker with a small amount of English parallel training set, and task 2 requires to convert to a non-English (German/Finnish/Mandarin) target speaker with a non-English training set.
 Task 2 is also referred to as cross-lingual VC.